Nuria Pena, Academic Director

 As program assistant, Pablo manages program logistics and helps oversee the program’s day-to-day activities.
 He also assists students with any daily issues that may arise.
 He has been associated with SIT since 2002.
 Pablo received his diploma in journalism from the Lomas de Zamora University and Taller Escuela Agencia (TEA).
 He has worked as a freelance journalist for a number of Argentine national newspapers such as Pagina/12, La Nación, Clarín and La Maga.
-During the 1990s, Pablo worked in the Press and Cultural Promotion Department of the Secretary of Cultural Affairs and was also the host of a rock and roll radio show at FM La Boca.
-He is the co-author of Música y Dictadura – Porqué Cantábamos (Music and Dictatorship – Why we were Singing).
+During the 1990s, Pablo worked in the Press and Cultural Promotion Department of the Secretary of Cultural Affairs and was the host of a rock-and-roll radio show at FM La Boca.
+He is the co-author of Música y Dictadura – Porqué Cantábamos (Music and Dictatorship – Why We Were Singing).

 Faculty and lecturers typically include: